awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether the default version of IAM policies \(also known as customer managed policies\) has administrator access that includes a statement with "Effect": "Allow" with "Action": "\*" over "Resource": "\*"\.
+This control checks whether the default version of IAM policies \(also known as customer managed policies\) has administrator access by including a statement with `"Effect": "Allow"` with `"Action": "*"` over `"Resource": "*"`\.
+The control fails if you have IAM policies with such a statement\.

 The control only checks the customer managed policies that you create\.
 It does not check inline and AWS managed policies\.